awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-ssh.md

 + [Unsupported Parameters](#copy-parameters-data-source-ssh-unsupported-parms)

 **Important**
- If the S3 bucket that holds the manifest file does not reside in the same region as your cluster, you must use the REGION parameter to specify the region in which the bucket is located\.
+ If the S3 bucket that holds the manifest file does not reside in the same Region as your cluster, you must use the REGION parameter to specify the Region in which the bucket is located\.

 ## Syntax<a name="copy-parameters-data-source-ssh-syntax"></a>